Wiring Notes and Related

 Lead Poisoning?...Hogwash!
-Finally, the smoke coming off a solder joint as you're soldering is from the flux, and not from the lead, so relax about any alleged dangers from lead fumes!
-The melting point of eutectic (electronic lead-tin alloy) solder is around 390DegF, and while your soldering iron may even be heating it up way above that, it is still WAAAAY below the 3000DegF boiling temp of lead, needed to release the (deadly) lead fumes.
-Sure, the odd molecule of lead might be released (water releases molecules and evaporates at room temps too!), but there is a higher danger to the solderer from exposure to cosmic radiation from the Kuiper Belt than from those few molecules maybe being liberated!
+Finally, the smoke coming off a solder joint as you're soldering is from the flux cooking off, and not from the lead, so relax about any alleged dangers from lead fumes!
+The melting point of eutectic (electronic lead-tin alloy) solder is around 390DegF, and while your soldering iron is even heating it up somewhat above that, it is still WAAAAY below the 3180DegF boiling temp of lead, needed to release the (deadly) lead fumes.
+Sure, the odd molecule of lead might be released (water releases molecules and evaporates at room, and even frozen temps too!), but there is a higher danger to the solderer from exposure to cosmic radiation from the Kuiper Belt than from those few lead molecules maybe being liberated!
 Safety concerns of lead fumes from soldering are completely overblown by safety nannies who attended Basket-Weaving or Women's Studies classes in school, instead of Physics, where they might possibly have learned about properties of materials in the real world, and how things made of them work!
 A little fan to dissipate the (not so deadly) smoke, so you can see what you're doing at the joint, will help!